octobercms/docs/help-publishing-packages.md

 Composer allows you to add private repositories from GitHub and other providers to your October CMS projects.
 Make sure you have followed the same instructions for [publishing plugins](#publishing-plugins) and [themes](#publishing-themes) respectively.

-In all cases, you should have a copy of your private plugin or theme stored somewhere outside of the main project.
+In all cases, you should have a copy of your private plugin or theme stored somewhere available to the main project.
 The `plugin:install` and `theme:install` commands can be used to install private plugins from either a remote or local source.
 This will add the location to your composer file and install it like any other package.

 #### Install from a remote source